 Richard’s good luck continues.
 Here, he happens to find a job much better than the dishwashing gig he was originally to take in Memphis, and it is in a field with which he is familiar.
-Although Richard knows that, as an “errand boy,” he will not come much closer to actually grinding lenses, he also recognizes that, in Memphis, the “Upper South,” relations between African American and white employees are more outwardly diplomatic, and less systematically brutal and cruel.
+Although Richard knows that as an “errand boy” he will not come much closer to actually grinding lenses, he also recognizes that in Memphis, the “Upper South,” relations between black and white employees are more outwardly diplomatic, and less systematically brutal and cruel.

-Richard begins reading periodical magazines at the same time that he finally asserts, to Mrs. Moss, that he will not be marrying Bess, and that, if she continues to push the issue, he will be leaving the house, even though Mrs. Moss charges a very reasonable rent.
+Richard begins reading periodical magazines at the same time that he finally asserts to Mrs. Moss that he will not be marrying Bess, and that if she continues to push the issue, he will be leaving the house, even though Mrs. Moss charges a very reasonable rent.
 Richard has become more vocal about his independence, and more committed to expanding his intellectual domain—and these two go hand in hand.
-Richard’s increased confidence, as regards emotional dealings with others, seems to bolster his increased intellectual confidence, derived from reading—and vice versa.
+Richard’s increased confidence regarding emotional dealings with others, seems to bolster his increased intellectual confidence, derived from reading—and vice versa.

-Richard also learns about the ways of Memphis African American men and women in appeasing the white people for whom they work.
-Shorty, the elevator man in Richard’s building—and a squat, comical fellow—often makes himself into a racial caricature in order to beg quarters from white elevator passengers.
-Although Richard finds this behavior abhorrent, and wonders if Shorty doesn’t hate himself for doing it, Shorty replies that he gets the quarter, after all, from most white passengers, and that he is strong enough psychologically to make fun of himself in this way.
+Richard also learns about the ways that Memphis black people appease the white people they work for.
+Shorty, the elevator man in Richard’s building—a squat, comical fellow—often makes himself into a racial caricature in order to beg quarters from white elevator passengers.
+Although Richard finds this behavior abhorrent, and wonders if Shorty doesn’t hate himself for doing it, Shorty replies that he gets the quarter from most white passengers, and that he is strong enough psychologically to make fun of himself in this way.

-Shorty’s “song” for the white businessman is an example of the kinds of sacrifices African Americans must make to their self-esteem in order to “get along” with others in Memphis.
-Richard stops short of blaming Shorty absolutely—Richard himself will do nothing of the sort, but Richard also recognizes that Shorty has very few other options, and that Shorty will most likely not be able to leave Memphis.
+Shorty’s “song” for the white businessman is an example of the kinds of sacrifices black people must make to their self-esteem in order to “get along” with others in Memphis.
+Richard stops short of blaming Shorty absolutely—Richard himself will do nothing of the sort, but he also recognizes that Shorty has very few other options, and that he will most likely not be able to leave Memphis.
 Therefore, Shorty must make it in the city however he can.

-Another instance of Richard refusing money from someone.
-As was the case with his father, when Richard was a very young child, Richard knows, here, that to take the money would be to satisfy his immediate cravings.
-But the emotional pain—the pain to his dignity—that Richard would feel, having accepted charity, would make Richard upset in a far more lasting and significant way.
+This is another instance of Richard refusing money from someone.
+As was the case with his father when Richard was a very young child, Richard know that to take the money would be to satisfy his immediate cravings, but the blow to his dignity that Richard would feel having accepted charity would make him upset in a far more lasting and significant way.

-Another day, Richard is approached by Olin, a white foreman in the optician’s shop, who tells Richard that an African American young man named Harrison, in a “rival shop” across the street, wants to fight Richard.
+Another day, Richard is approached by Olin, a white foreman in the optician’s shop, who tells Richard that a young black man named Harrison, in a “rival shop” across the street, wants to fight Richard.
 Richard is confused by this, since he has never said anything against Harrison, and in speaking with Harrison later that day, they each realize that Olin has told the same thing to both, hoping to spark a fight between the two young men.
-Richard and Olin are somewhat wary of each other, still, but no violence passes between them.
+Richard and Olin are somewhat wary of each other still, but no violence passes between them.

-Then, a week later, Olin and a few other white men from the shop ask Richard if he would fight Harrison with gloves, while other white men stood around watching and betting on the action.
-Richard’s immediate response is not to do it, since he doesn’t want to be made “sport” of, but Harrison tells Richard that they are “made fun of by the white workers anyway,” and both Richard and Harrison could use the five dollars, each, that Olin promises the fighters.
+Then, a week later, Olin and a few other white men from the shop ask Richard if he would fight Harrison with gloves, while other white men stand around watching and betting on the action.
+Richard’s immediate response is not to do it, since he doesn’t want to be made “sport” of, but Harrison tells Richard that they are “made fun of by the white workers anyway,” and both Richard and Harrison could use the five dollars that Olin promises to each of the fighters.
 They accept the offer to fight.

 Harrison’s logic here might be persuasive, but it is also intensely self-defeating.
-Yes, Olin will attempt to make fun of Richard and Harrison regardless, but if the two men fight one another, then they are more or less submitting to a kind of white “entertainment” that Richard later understands to be utterly demoralizing and humiliating.
+Olin might attempt to make fun of Richard and Harrison regardless, but if the two men fight one another then they are more or less submitting to a kind of white “entertainment” that Richard later understands to be utterly demoralizing and humiliating.

 There are some moments in Richard’s life that he will never forget, and this appears to be one of them.
-Although Richard has gone to Memphis to escape the overt racism of Jackson, he has found, there, a more submerged, more “gentlemanly,” but no less destructive form, in which African American men are co-opted to be a means of entertainment for whites.
+Although Richard has gone to Memphis to escape the overt racism of Jackson, he has found there a more submerged and “gentlemanly” but no less destructive form, in which black men are co-opted to be a means of entertainment for whites.
 Just as Richard was upset with Shorty for performing for white men, so too, here, does Richard recognize that he is just as capable of doing so, if half-unwittingly.